mindspore-ai/docs/docs/lite/docs/source_en/advanced/quantization.md

 User configuration of full quantization requires at least `[common_quant_param]`, `[data_preprocess_param]`, and `[full_quant_param]`.

-> The model calibration data must be co-distributed with the training data, and the Format of the calibration data and that of the inputs of the exported floating-point model need to be consistent.
+> The model calibration data must be co-distributed with the training data, and the format of the calibration data and that of the inputs of the exported floating-point model need to be consistent.

 The general form of the full quantization conversion command is: